Sacred Destinations

 The Parish Church of All Saints in Cuddesdon, Oxfordshire, dates from 1180.
 It is an attractive village church featuring Norman zigzags and figurative carvings in the tower crossing and west porch.

-The present church was built on an earlier 12th-century church in about 1180.
-It originally had only a single nave.
-In 1240, side aisles were added.
+The present church in Cuddesdon was built in about 1180 over the foundations of an earlier 12th-century church.
+It originally had only a single nave; the side aisles were added in 1240.
 The 14th century saw the roofs of the aisles raised and the addition of the south porch The chancel was rebuilt in the late 14th century and maybe again about 1500.

 After the Dissolution of the Monasteries (1538-41), the church was no longer under the care of Abingdon Abbey and began to fall into decay.
-But around 1630, a local builder supervised repairs to the upper part of the tower, the south wall of the south transept, the nave roof, and the pews.
+It was rescued around 1630, when a local builder supervised repairs to the upper part of the tower, the south wall of the south transept, the nave roof, and the pews.

 From the 17th century to the present day, the Anglican bishops of Oxford have lived in Cuddesdon.
 Many of their memorials can be seen in the parish church.